kyleam/blind/README.rst

 line script depends on docopt.
 Tests require pytest. blind can be installed with ``python setup.py install`` or similar.

-I created the GUI for a person that is using Windows (without a python install), so I'ved used pyinstaller_ to bundle the program as a stand-alone exe.
-The lastest version can be downloaded from here_.
-If you think this program would be of use to you, but you are using OS X and are not comfortable with Python, contact me and I'll try to do similar for OS X.

 Blinding files
 ==============